 Georgetown University is a proud participant in the Yellow Ribbon Program in partnership with the Department of Veteran Affairs to enhance financial access for military-connected students.

 The Yellow Ribbon Program (YRP) is structured to take effect once an eligible participant has met the Post-9/11 private tuition maximum for an academic year.
 The VA’s academic year is deemed for classes starting on or in between August 1 and July 31.
 Once the Post-9/11 private tuition maximum has been met, the academic school will contribute YRP funding and is also matched by the VA up to the dollar amount specified by the academic program.

-Academic schools that have a limit to the number of students who can participate in the program are accepted into the YRP on a first-come-first-serve basis.
-Any tuition remaining after the Post-9/11 tuition benefit and the YRP benefits have been met for the academic year is the student’s out of pocket expense and is responsible for paying per the Office of Billing and Payment Services policies.
+Georgetown’s academic schools, with the exception of the Medical School, does not have a limit to the number of students who can participate in the program.
+Therefore, anyone deemed eligible for Yellow Ribbon by the VA will automatically be eligible to participate in the Yellow Ribbon Program.
+Any tuition remaining after the Post-9/11 tuition and fee and YRP caps have been met for the academic year is the student’s out of pocket expense and is responsible for paying per the Office of Revenue and Receivables policies.

 The VA specifies that Yellow Ribbon Program participants must:

 - Not be on active duty or receiving transferred benefits from a spouse on active duty